ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 Once the user has resolved errors in the first item, display the errors for the next item until they're all resolved.
 This ensures that users can identify errors when an item is added or removed.

-### 5. Set up for use without JavaScript
+### Set up for use without JavaScript

-This component relies on JavaScript.
+This component relies on JavaScript (progressive enhancement).
 To make it work without JavaScript, you need to make sure that when the 'Add another' and 'Remove' buttons are selected, the form submits and the page reloads with the changes.

-### 6. Design the page and onward journey
+### Design the page and onward journey

 #### Heading